About me

 I am a lecturer in Artificial Intelligence at Queen Mary University of London.
 Before becoming a lecturer, I was a postdoctoral researcher in the Swiss AI lab working on reinforcement learning under the supervision of Jürgen Schmidhuber.

-Selected publications
+Selected papers

 - R. Sasso, M. Conserva, P. Rauber.
 "Posterior Sampling for Deep Reinforcement Learning", International Conference on Machine Learning (ICML), 2023.